Dre Campbell Farm

 Studies have shown that neem oil is potentially toxic to children and adults if ingested in large doses [6].

 However, for gardening purposes, you can use it throughout the growing season up until the day of harvest.
-Just be sure to wash your produce correctly.
+Be sure to wash your produce thoroughly.

 Where to Buy Neem Oil to Use on Your Plants